 (iii) Names, email addresses and contact numbers of three referees who would be willing to provide letters of recommendation

 Applications or enquiries should be made to Martina Bernhard (Secretary, Language & Genetics Department).

 Email: [email protected]

-The deadline for applications is 15 February 2016.
-Interviews will be held during the week commencing 7 March 2016.
-The proposed starting date is 1 September 2016 but an earlier start date can be arranged if required.
+The deadline for applications is 30 January 2017.
+Interviews will be held on the 17 February 2017.
+The proposed starting date for the post is 1 September 2017, but an earlier start date can be arranged if required.